-Lightning Bolt is a cloud-based scheduling solution intended for hospitals and health care practices of any size to schedule physicians’ shifts.
+Lightning Bolt is a cloud-based scheduling solution designed for hospitals and healthcare practices of all sizes that helps them to schedule physicians’ shifts.

 Schedules are automatically generated, based on user-defined rules, through a process called “combinatorial optimization.”
 Guided manual scheduling is also possible, by pre-scheduling or “pinning” a physician to a specific slot, or through adjustments to an existing schedule.